uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_central_moment.rst

 .. rubric:: Description and Assumptions

-The oneapi::mkl::stats::central_moment function is used to compute an array of central moments up to the 4th order (central moments for each dataset's dimension).
+The oneapi::math::stats::central_moment function is used to compute an array of central moments up to the 4th order (central moments for each dataset's dimension).

 :ref:`onemath_stats_central_moment` supports the following precisions for data: